How Much Time Do People Spend on Social Media?

-According to research, the time we spend on social media beats the time we spend in eating, socialising & drinking!
+According to research, the time we spend on social media beats the time we spend in eating, socializing & drinking!
 Now, if we try to break down the time we spend on each platform then the numbers look different for different platforms.

-One of the major reasons why this trend is unhealthy is because the effect it puts on our health, and mental health at that, not even physical.
-Observe your phone using patterns, like most people, will realise that when you use your phone the most, you feel unhappy.
+One of the major reasons why this trend is unhealthy is because of the effect it puts on our health, and mental health at that, not even physical.
+Observe your phone using patterns, like most people, will realize that when you use your phone the most, you feel unhappy.

 There is plenty of research available on the web that supports this on a psychological level as well.
 When we scroll through our social media feeds, we pump a huge amount of dopamine into our system, the amount which isn’t healthy.

 Another negative thing about all this is the way we switch our attention from one task to another, from one device to another.
-Like, when you are working and you get an important email and then you receive a text for organising the drinks that night.
+Like, when you are working and you get an important email and then you receive a text for organizing the drinks that night.

 Social media is such a necessary evil though.
 However, we can control its evilness by reducing the time we spend on it.
 Only invest that much amount of time that is needed and you will feel a lot better.
 A lot calmer and a lot in control, and this isn’t even a surprising thing!